shoui520/shoui520.github.io/docs/vn-setup.md

 	Solution 1: Check [Japanese locale](#step-1-setting-japanese-locale) and restart your PC.
 	Solution 2: Install Japanese fonts.
 Download [this .zip file](https://drive.google.com/file/d/1OiBgAmt3vPRu08gPpxFfzrtDgarBGszK/view?usp=drivesdk).
 Extract, ++ctrl+a++(select all), Right click, Install, check "Do this for all current items", then Yes.
 !!! info "Japan Time Zone Required"
-	Make sure all patch(es)/crack(s) are applied.
+	Check Japanese locale and make sure all patch(es)/crack(s) are applied.
 If the problem persists, do the following: ++windows+i++ > Time & Language > "Set time zone automatically" OFF > Time zone: (UTC+9:00 Osaka, Sapporo, Tokyo)
 !!! info "This Game is Japan Only!"
-	Ensure a crack/patch is applied, if there is no crack available try using [AlphaROMdiE](https://cdn.discordapp.com/attachments/813105334763126814/813105570567159898/AlphaROMdiE-Build20140214.zip).
+	Check Japanese locale and ensure a crack/patch is applied, if there is no crack available try using [AlphaROMdiE](https://cdn.discordapp.com/attachments/813105334763126814/813105570567159898/AlphaROMdiE-Build20140214.zip).
 Or even, the Rewrite Gaijin Check Patcher, you can get that [here](https://cdn.discordapp.com/attachments/813105334763126814/825474730797563914/Rewrite_Oka-ken_Gaijin-check_Patcher.exe).
 It's made for KEY's Rewrite but I've had success with it on other VNs too.
 !!! info "Cutscenes and video not working"
 	First, check if you are not using an N or KN edition of Windows.
 You can do that buy doing ++windows+r++ and typing `winver` and hit ++enter++.
 There you will see your Windows version and edition.
 If you *are* using an N edition, then you need to get the Media feature pack from Microsoft [here](https://www.microsoft.com/en-gb/download/details.aspx?id=48231).
 	If you are not using a N or KN edition of Windows, then make sure the game files are installed correctly, try reinstalling the game.
 If the problem persists, maybe try installing [ffdshow](https://sourceforge.net/projects/ffdshow-tryout/files/SVN%20builds%20by%20clsid/generic%20builds/ffdshow_rev4532_20140717_clsid.exe/download) and [LAVFilters](https://github.com/Nevcairiel/LAVFilters/releases/download/0.74.1/LAVFilters-0.74.1-Installer.exe)
 !!! info "Legacy Visual Novels"
 	If your visual novel is particularly old and does not work with recent versions of Windows, you can try using a [Windows XP Virtual Machine](#windows-xp-virtual-machine)
-!!! failure "Rare error: Boot failure 0xc000000f"
+!!! bug "Rare error: Boot failure 0xc000000f"
 	This is an issue that happens after locale settings are changed on a system that is missing NLS (National Language Support) files.
 If this happens to you, then it is likely you were using a **unofficial modified copy of Windows**.
 See [this article](https://support.microsoft.com/en-us/windows/about-genuine-windows-0b88ba3d-f799-7c15-9f36-2be445a56493) to check.
 You can restore NLS files on your Windows system with the archive I made [here](https://drive.google.com/file/d/1qk6T7pzwn-Nl9JaEJD8G3Amuxl8oG1vS/view?usp=sharing).
 	However I recommend checking the [Microsoft Software Download Center](https://www.microsoft.com/en-us/software-download/) for getting clean disc images for Windows.
 If you need to restore your system, insert a Windows recovery media and restore from a restore point.